 In the Digital Literacy strand of our Computing Curriculum, children are taught the skills, knowledge and understanding to use ICT as a tool for learning.

 Children are taught how to use technology purposefully to create, organise, store and manipulate and retrieve digital content.
 Our children learn to use the Internet to search for information, following our safety rules and using child-friendly search engines such as Kiddle.co .

 They use data programs to classify, plot and graph information that they can interpret using software such as 2Count and 2 Graph.
 We look at the way libraries or supermarkets use databases to function.

-Our children learn to record sounds using voice recorders.
-We use talking postcards, USB microphones and sound buttons to record and playback children's voices.
+The children learn to record sounds using voice recorders.
+We use iPads, talking postcards, USB microphones and sound buttons to record and playback children's voices.
 We also use our Learning Platform to record children's voices.
 For example, in Year R children are set a task to retell part of the 3 Little Pigs story and by Year 2, children are taught how to insert sound over their work in iMovie.

 Have a look at some of the creative ways pupils at Hiltingbury Infant School have use Computing to support their learning...